 It is very important you complete your application to the fullest extent possible when you submit.

-Please use the tool linked below to find your regional agency and see the income limits for eligibility in your region based on household size.
+Please use this tool to find your regional agency and see the income limits for eligibility in your region based on household size.
 You can also call 2-1-1 for more information.